A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

 and

-These identities are notable because they do not represent the iteration of a forward recurrence relation to find a fixed point (although, in his notebooks, Ramanujan derived the more general precursors to these formulas by successive substitution ; see \textsc{Berndt 1989} ).
+These identities are notable because they do not represent the iteration of a forward recurrence relation to find a fixed point (although, in his notebooks, Ramanujan derived the more general precursors to these formulas by successive substitution ; see \hyperref[Ber1989]{\textsc{Berndt 1989}} ).
 On p.
-348 of \textsc{Hardy, et al. 1927} , and in \textsc{Herschfeld 1935} , it is noted that Ramanujan's solution is incomplete, and rigorous convergence arguments are supplied.
+348 of \hyperref[Ram1927]{\textsc{Ramanujan 1927}} , and in \hyperref[Her1935]{\textsc{Herschfeld 1935}} , it is noted that Ramanujan's solution is incomplete, and rigorous convergence arguments are supplied.